LukeEllis/Larvitus/README.md

 - [] calculate currency gain rate of games
 - [] calculate chances of game outcomes
 - [] make display dates WAY prettier
+- [] dragonslayer "dragon_tale" where it tells you a story and gives you a tale, which can be used as a quest item later

 CANVAS TODO
 - [] update badges to show badge case using Canvas